Coverage Guided Testing for Recurrent Neural Networks: Evaluation

-We can see from Table~\ref{tab:thresholdexperiments} that, the coverage rates and the number of adversarial examples for RM are significantly higher than those of SI, that is, RM is effective in finding the adversarial examples around the original seeds.
-Furthermore, if we use TM, both the coverage rates and the number of adversarial examples are further increased.
+Table~\ref{tab:thresholdexperiments} shows that, the coverage rates and the number of adversarial samples for Ran. are significantly higher than those of Seeds, that is, Ran. is effective in finding the adversarial samples around the original seeds.
+Furthermore, if we use Targ., both the coverage rates and the number of adversarial samples are further increased.
 The above observations confirm the following two points: (1) our test metrics come with a strong bug finding ability; and (2) higher coverage rates indicate more comprehensive test.
 We remark that, the TC rates for UCF101 model are relatively low and harder to improve, because the mutations are made on the image frames (i.e., before CNN layers) instead of directly on the LSTM input.
-This shows that the adversarial examples for CNNs are orthogonal to those of LSTMs, another evidence showing that test metrics for CNNs cannot be directly applied to RNNs.
+This shows that the adversarial samples for CNNs are orthogonal to those of LSTMs, another evidence showing that test metrics for CNNs cannot be directly applied to RNNs.

-\begin{framed} Answer to \textbf{RQ4}: The test case generation algorithm is effective in improving both the coverage rate and the adversary rate.
-In particular, the targeted mutation method can be utilized to find more corner examples. \end{framed}